About Barrett's oesophagus

 If you have heartburn or indigestion, a pharmacist may be able to advise you on treatments that can help.
 But if your symptoms continue, see your GP for advice.

-Your GP will ask about your symptoms and examine you.
-He or she may also ask you about your medical history.
+Your GP will ask about your symptoms and may examine you.
+They may also ask you about your medical history.

-Barrett's oesophagus is sometimes diagnosed if you have a gastroscopy to investigate other problems, such as abdominal (tummy) pain or sickness.
+Barrett's oesophagus is sometimes picked up if you have an endoscopy to investigate another problem, such as tummy pain.

-- lose weight, if you're overweight
+- lose weight (if you're overweight)

 - stop smoking